Detroit Mesothelioma Lawyer

 Although it hasn’t been active in decades, officials found up to 18 inches of asbestos littered throughout Detroit’s Packard Plant.
 The huge former manufacturing facility once produced thousands of vehicles.
 In the 1990s, officials attempted to demolish the plant.

 However, after losing a lawsuit, the plant remained standing.
-Many former employees were exposed to asbestos on a daily basis when it was in operation, but even today, the plant puts nearby residents at risk.
+Many former employees were exposed to asbestos daily when it was in operation, but even today, the plant puts nearby residents at risk.

 Asbestos in Detroit Buildings